Snow globe: Forced-air globes

-In 2005, many U.S. stores started to sell inflatable snow globes as part of their Christmas décor.
+In 2005, many American stores started to sell inflatable snow globes as part of their Christmas décor.
 These have a base with a blower, forcing air which carries polystyrene pellets from the bottom and through a tube up the back to the top, where they are blown out and fall down inside the front, which is made of transparent vinyl.
 The rest of the globe, including the characters inside, are made of colorful nylon fabric.
-These globes are typically large decorations for the front yard, and are lighted internally with a few C7 (nightlight-type) incandescent light bulbs (which are enclosed in plastic spheres to prevent heat damage to the fabric).
+These globes are typically large decorations for the front yard and are lighted internally with a few C7 (nightlight-type) incandescent light bulbs (which are enclosed in plastic spheres to prevent heat damage to the fabric).

 A variation on this is the "tornado globe", where small foam objects spin around inside a globe.
 This is more common for Halloween, where foam bats or sometimes ghosts may fly around the Halloween figures in the middle.
 These were most common in 2006, and come in both large inflatables, and smaller tabletop versions with rigid plastic globes about 8 to 12 inches or 20 to 30 centimeters in diameter.
 As with the snow globes, static cling often causes the foam to stick to the plastic (especially vinyl) when humidity is low, while condensation will do the same thing on outdoor inflatables when humidity is high, or rainwater has seeped in while it is deflated.